josemreis/blogdown_source/content/post/_index.md

   # Optional featured image (relative to `static/img/` folder).
 [header]
-  image = "bad-plot-art.jpg"
+  image = "regex_joke.png"
-  caption = "Elevating bad ploting to an art form (author: yours truly)"
+  caption = "A nice hyperbole for what you will see below"
 +++